dnanexus/dxCompiler/doc/ExpertOptions.md

 will override the default timeout for tasks `Add` and `Inc`.
 It will also provide `UPLOAD` instead of `VIEW` project access to `Inc`.

-You are also able add citations or licenses information using for each task at the `per_task_dx_attributes` section.
+You are also able add citations or licenses information using for each task at the `perTaskDxAttributes` section.
 For example

 ```
 {
-  "per_task_dx_attributes" : {
+  "perTaskDxAttributes" : {
     "Add": {
       "runSpec": {
         "timeoutPolicy": {